chloe0524/holbertonschool-higher_level_programming/python-more_classes/README.md

-# Python - More Classes and Objects
+# :snake: Python - More Classes and Objects
 ## 0. Simple rectangle
 Mandatory
 Write an empty class `Rectangle` that defines a rectangle: